Icoaracy/projeto2/SECURITY.md

 - ✅ **NEW**: Comprehensive input validation and sanitization
 - ✅ **NEW**: Constant-time comparisons to prevent timing attacks
 - ✅ **NEW**: Generic error messages to prevent information disclosure
+- ✅ **NEW**: CSRF token generation endpoint for secure token management
+- ✅ **NEW**: Rate limit status endpoint for real-time monitoring

 ### 4. Input Validation & Sanitization - ✅ ENHANCED
 - ✅ Client-side validation for immediate user feedback